learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 var nameOfVariable;
 ```

-Variables are camelCase, meaning first letter is lowercase, and if the variable is made of multiple words, the first letter of following words are capitalized.
+Variables are written in camelCase, meaning that the first letter of the first word is in lowercase, and if the variable is made up of multiple words, then the first letter of the following words are capitalized.

 ### Creating a variable that references a string: